ysndr/MSc-Thesis/chapter/methodology.md

 ### File processing

-Earlier two differnet file processing models were discussed in [@sec:considerable-dimensions], incremental and complete processing.
+Earlier two different file processing models were discussed in [@sec:key-objectives], incremental and complete processing.

 LSP implementations may employ so-called incremental parsing, which allows updating only the relevant parts of its source code model upon small changes in the source.
-However, an incremental LSP is not trivial to implement, which is why it is mainly found in more complex servers such as the Rust Analyzer [@rust-analyzer] or the OCaml Language Server [@ocaml-lsp, @merlin].
+However, an incremental LSP is not trivial to implement, which is why it is mainly found in more complex servers such as the Rust Analyzer[@therustprogramminglanguageBringingGreatIDE] or the OCaml Language Server[@OCamlLSP2022; @ocamlcommunityOCamlMerlin].

 Implementing an incremental LSP server for Nickel would be impractical.
 NLS would not be able to leverage existing components from the non-incremental Nickel implementation (most notably, the parser).